YanKlInnomme/FoundryVTT-k4lt-en/README.md

 - **Foundry VTT**: The project is created under the [Foundry VTT Limited License Agreement for Package Development](https://foundryvtt.com/article/license/).

+## Version 1.3.0
+ * Added the 'Gallery of Souls' ready-to-play scenario
+ * Updated the maps of the 'Oakwood Heights' scenario (added scene notes, regions without weather and teleporters)

 ## Version 1.2.0
  * Update to Foundry VTT version 12